actions/checkout/README.md

     # Default: ${{ github.repository }}
     repository: ''

     # The branch, tag or SHA to checkout.
 When checking out the repository that
     # triggered a workflow, this defaults to the reference or SHA for that event.
     # Otherwise, defaults to `master`.
     ref: ''

-    # Access token for clone repository
+    # Auth token used to fetch the repository.
+The token is stored in the local git
+    # config, which enables your scripts to run authenticated git commands.
+The
+    # post-job step removes the token from the git config.
     # Default: ${{ github.token }}
     token: ''

+    # Whether to persist the token in the git config
+    # Default: true
+    persist-credentials: ''

     # Relative path under $GITHUB_WORKSPACE to place the repository
     path: ''